 What am I?
 What is my aim & goal in my life?
 What I want to achieve?
 What have I done till now?
 To what extent I was dealing my life badly?
 I never thought about my strengths & weaknesses.
 I learnt all these important things during this process.

 I always took my life very lightly but during this conference I realized the value of time and how to put it to good use.
-Because of quiet time, I got to look inside me and realized my mistakes.
+Because of quiet time, I got to look inside me and I realized my mistakes.
 After that realization, I mended my broken friendships and relations.
-Instead of putting blame on others, I tried to focus on improving my code of conduct so that I can change myself.
+Instead of putting the blame on others, I tried to focus on improving my code of conduct so that I can change myself.
 I decided to live & stay connected to the four principles.
 I was very emotional before I attended the conference.
 I realized that many other people take advantage of my emotional attitude.
-After the 8 days of the conference, I have had that confidence to handle situations practically and emotionally.
+After the eight days of the conference, I have had that confidence to handle situations practically and emotionally.
 Now, I feel more stage confident.
 I looked to know how the world outside is and how should be my attitude towards it.

 I am very lucky to attend the Baramati, Nagpur, and Bhavnagar Youth conferences and regional outreach programs.
 I experienced new things at all different locations.
 I have seen the coordinators working with full dedication towards the Youth Conference and because of them I got inspired and started feeling that even I should come forward and support my MRA family